profitphil/qstake/README.md

 - **Pool Fees:**
 - 3% Shareholders
 - 1% Dev team
+- **Optional Pool Fees:**
+- Each pool creator will have the ability to create up to three customized fee options
+- Possible Examples:
 - 2% Burn (optional)
 - 1% Charity (optional)
+- 1% Team (optional)
 ---

 ## 4. Components to Be Developed